GH0STH4CKER/FileEncryptingRansomware/README.md

 ## File Encryption Tool Documentation

 ## Introduction
 The File Encryption Tool is a Python script designed to encrypt files within a specified folder and its subfolders using the Fernet encryption method.
-This tool provides a secure way to protect the confidentiality of your files.
+This tool provides a secure way to protect the confidentiality of your files or for a malicious intent (Ransomware).

 ## Disclaimer ⚠️
 **This tool is provided for educational and demonstration purposes only.
-Use it responsibly and ensure you have proper authorization to encrypt files.
-The tool does not guarantee complete security, and the encrypted files should be stored securely.**
+Use it at your own risk!!**

 ## Table of Contents
 1. [Introduction](#introduction)